Amitrathod2009/AmitTechruditeTask/README.md

-# MyDeviceApp
+#EventApp

-AmitTechruditeTask is a React Native application designed for user can login and see the event list also can add favorite event in favorite wish list add and remove also user can logout. for design  i have used react-native-paper.
+EventApp is a React Native application designed for user can login and see the event list also can add favorite event in favorite wish list add and remove also user can logout. for design  i have used react-native-paper.

 ## Features